grames02/first_one/README.md

 # WebSocket Deliverable
 Alrighty, here we are on the last deliverable.
 I'm definitely cutting it close with getting this done in time, but I think I can do it.
 This time the very first thing I did was go through the Simon WebSocket example AND I went ahead and uploaded it to simon.dailyrocker.click.
 So that feels nice to already have done.
 Now I'm gonna look closer at the specifications, and figure out what exactly I have to do.

+So, I realized first off.
+Download wb in my service folder.
+Coolio, did that!